 Two options are given during the wedding ceremony:

 - Both spouses choose to use the same name (one or the other)

 - Each spouse keeps his or her name

 However, a person may request that his or her name be governed by his or her national law.

 Spouses domiciled in Switzerland may choose the matrimonial regime offered by Switzerland or offered by a country in which one of them is a national.
-This choice, which must be made in writing, may be amended at any time.
+This choice, must be made in writing and may be amended at any time.

-In the absence of choice (including the absence of a marriage contract), the matrimonial regime is governed:
+If no choice is made (including the absence of a marriage contract), the matrimonial regime is governed: